stultus/stultus.in/content/about.md

 title = "About Me"
 +++

-I am Hrishikesh (natively written as ഋഷികേശ്  i in Malayalam).
+I am Hrishikesh (natively written as ഋഷികേശ് in Malayalam).
-The name is of Sanskrit origin, meaning "Lord/Master of senses".
+The name is of Sanskrit origin, meaning “the Lord/Master of senses”.

 I am a software engineer, privacy advocate, pythonista and a free software enthusiast.
 Most of my contributions has been in the language computing space under the aegis of the organisation [Swathathra Malayalam Computing](https://smc.org.in).
 I also contribute to the [PeARS Project](https://pearsearch.org) - which is an ongoing effort to build a fully distributed, p2p search engine.

-I am one of the key architects of the [ICU movement](https://www.facebook.com/InternationalChaluUnion/), a socio cultural expression platform of the youth of the state. (as I'm occupied with other activities, I'm not active in ICU lately)
+I am one of the key architects of the [ICU movement](https://www.facebook.com/InternationalChaluUnion/), a socio cultural expression platform of the youth in my state.

-Apart from above mentioned projects, I have contributed to a number of Free and Open Source projects & movements and my relavant profiles are linked below.
+Apart from the above mentioned projects, I have contributed to a number of free and open source projects & movements and my relavant profiles are linked below.

 * [Mozillians Profile](https://mozillians.org/en-US/u/stultus/)
 * [Malayalam Wikipedia user page](https://ml.wikipedia.org/wiki/user:Hrishikesh.kb)